 - Craig Oreshnick, PhD

-This group will not be held on March 8 or 9, or April 27.
-The group also does not meet during Spring Break or between semesters.
+This group will not be held on May 17 or 18, June 28 or 29, or July 26.
+The group also does not meet between semesters.

 Everyone is welcome and you may come regularly or anytime that your schedule permits

 Counseling & Psychological Services Center | 801-626-6406

 Come learn how to meditate and unwind while experiencing a calming environment during our weekly relaxation groups.